gamedev44/illusionEngine/README.md

 # --INFO

---DIRECTORY FOLDER STRUCTURE (TRUNCATED FOR BETTER UNDERSTANDING)
+--DIRECTORY FOLDER STRUCTURE (TRUNCATED FOR BETTER UNDERSTANDING & TO SAVE SIZE ON THIS README LOL)

+ALSO WE STILL NEED TO FIX SOME CONFIGURATION LAUNCH OPTIONS AND JSONS AS WELL AS POINTERS BEFORE THIS WILL WORK AGAIN.

 ## RootDir Structure below